LloydBanner/SEPRAssesment4/Readme.txt

-Original game by Geese Lightning
+Original code by Geese Lightning
-Extended by Yeezy Games
+Game finished by Yeezy Games
+New requirements added by Shaun of the Devs